 Workshop 1: Getting Started

-An introduction to CLBC and what next steps are needed next to move into adult life.
+This is an introduction to CLBC and what next steps are needed next to move into adult life.
 We want to give you an idea of how all the pieces fit together, including the CLBC piece.
 In Getting Started we’ll cover some of the differences between child/youth and adult services and supports and present information, resources, and choices about what’s next.

 Workshop 2: Community Connections

 This is where we start to collect and share information about our local community with each other.
 Just like we capture the strengths of ourselves or our family members, we want to capture the strengths and other great things about our community.
-Bring what you know and let’s learn from each other
+Bring what you know and let’s learn from each other.

 Workshop 3: Planning Choices

-As an individual and/or family you have choices about how to plan for the future, and who to plan with.
+As an individual and/or family you have choices about how to plan for your future, and who to plan with.
 This workshop is about the many different ways you can plan and the planning help that is there for you.
 This workshop also explains the information CLBC will ask about you if you decide to request services.

 Workshop 4: The “Real Deal”